LArSoft/larsoft.github.io/LArSoftWiki/Root_vectors.md

 ## Why?

-- @TVector3@, @TLorentzVector@, @TMatrixD@ and such have a large overhead in both memory usage and CPU usage
+- **TVector3, TLorentzVector, TMatrixD** and such have a large overhead in both memory usage and CPU usage

-  - contain data members that are useful only for ROOT I/O and other ROOT magics (like @TRef@)
+  - contain data members that are useful only for ROOT I/O and other ROOT magics (like **TRef**)

   - use virtual functions

   - perform additional operations on construction and destruction related to ROOT but not to their data

-  - the overhead is (relatively) worse for @TLorentzVector@ and @TVector2@
+  - the overhead is (relatively) worse for **TLorentzVector** and **TVector2**

-- they are bound to @double@ precision floating point numbers only
+- they are bound to **double** precision floating point numbers only

-These classes have their use: it's easy to write them directly in a ROOT tree, even on command line, and they can be a target of @TRef@.
+These classes have their use: it's easy to write them directly in a ROOT tree, even on command line, and they can be a target of **TRef**.
 But unless these features are explicitly needed, their use is suboptimal.

 ## Documentation